Whether you are looking for a major, a minor, or preparation

 than 70 alums who attribute their success to the Policy Studies Program.

-To learn more about the importance of skills and how to gain them, start with PAF 101 if possible.
+To learn more about the importance of skills and how to gain them, start with PST 101 if possible.
 This will help you decide which options offered by the program you want to pursue.
-PAF 101 is the introductory course to the major or minor, requiring community service and problem-solving on a policy area of your interest.
+PST 101 is the introductory course to the major or minor, requiring community service and problem-solving on a policy area of your interest.
 It also fulfills the critical reflection and social science requirements in the liberal arts core.

 Whether you are a major, minor or neither, the Policy Studies Program can give you opportunities to improve the 10 skill sets.
 This

 can be done through hands-on coursework and other experiences.
 The options below are available to all students, regardless of major.

 Guide to Finding Internships Online - a guide that provides general tips and information on how to find online internships.